 Similar to other years, 2020 saw the release of book after book.
 Some were unforgettable, better used as paperweights than before-bedtime fodder, while others were papercut inducing – we turned the pages a bit too quickly and sliced our index fingers.
 Maybe it was consuming way too many coffee beans, we don’t know…

-If you’d like to purchase any of the books listed below, you can save yourself some money using Chapters coupons.
+If you’d like to purchase any of the books listed below, you can save yourself some money using coupons that work sitewide.

 While the love of a book is subjective, the following medical thrillers are certainly worth the read, particularly if you’re already a fan of the author.

 Chaos by Patricia Cornwell: Readers who enjoy Cornwell know that many of her books have similar elements.
 For one thing, certain passages are really quite vivid in regards to descriptions of life as a medical examiner.
 While this can be a little unsettling for some people (or their stomachs), those who enjoy medical thrillers know that it comes with the territory.

 Chaos follows Cornwell’s most popular character, Dr. Kay Scarpetta, as she and her partner Pete Marino investigate the death of a bicyclist near the Kennedy School of Government.
 Rather than being struck by lightning (as previously assumed), the deceased appears to have been killed by some monstrous force.

 The FBI and Interpol get involved with the case, leaving Scarpetta to wonder what’s so special about it.
 Further intriguing the reader is a touch of modern day crime: cyberbullying.
 The timing of this bully causes Scarpetta to assume he’s involved with the death of the bicyclist.

 The novel also touches on the media’s ability to divide people, cause panic, and jump to conclusions, all topics particularly relevant in modern day.
 In that way, it’s very true to its name as chaos ensues and little things add up fast to tangle the web even further.